 Check Price – Gaggia Direct

-The next entry-level burr coffee mill up, in price, is the Nemox Lux, which is simply the same coffee mill internally as the Iberital MC2, however in a nicer, more aesthetically pleasing shell, and with stepped adjustment.
+The next entry-level burr mill up, in price, is the Nemox Lux, which is in truth the same grinder internally as the Iberital MC2, but in a nicer, more aesthetically pleasing shell, and with stepped adjustment.

 Features: